Exclusive: Russia claims it's on track to approve Covid-19 vaccine by mid-August. But speed of process raises questions - Local News 8

 The World Health Organization says there is no approved vaccine for MERS.

+Nonetheless, officials from the Russian Direct Investment Fund told CNN at least 20 countries had expressed interest in obtaining the vaccine, including India, Brazil and Saudi Arabia.
+CNN could not immediately verify these details but has reached out to the countries mentioned for comment.

-The Russian health ministry, which has not yet confirmed the August approval date, says frontline medical staff will be first to be vaccinated once the new drug has been approved for public use.
+The Health Ministry says frontline medical staff will be the first vaccinated, once the new drug has been approved for public use.

+In a government meeting on Wednesday, Russian Deputy Prime Minister Tatyana Golikova confirmed that the vaccine would be registered in August, while adding Russia would mass-produce it by September.

 Large-scale vaccine trials in the United Kingdom, the United States and elsewhere are proceeding rapidly but have not committed to deadlines by which their products will be approved.